101arrowz/2048/README.md

 # 2048
 2048 in Python 3

-Self contained and has a plethora of command-line options.
+Self-contained and cross-platform.
+Has a plethora of command-line options.

 # Pre-requisites
 Python 3.x and the package `pygame` must be installed.